Andrewneteye4343/scDock/Tutorial/README.md

 Here, we mention some important arguments that users might want to modify:
 1. `Load_QC_input_files` This path defines where to find your scRNA file(s).
 Options can be a single file or a directory which contains several files.
 For each pair of CellRanger file (barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz), they should be placed in distinct directories under Load_QC_input_files.
 For other format (.h5 and .txt), they can be placed under Load_QC_input_files without creating any directory.
 For example: /home/andrew/validation_datasets/GSE218563
 2. `Load_QC_input_type` This argument defines the type of scRNA that you place in Load_QC_input_files.
 Options are 10x, multi10x (use only when you have more than 1 pair of Cell Ranger file), h5 and txt.
+For example: multi10x
 3. `Load_QC_max_mito` This argument defines the persent of mitochondrial counts cut off in subset().
 The valid range locates from 0 to 1.
 Default is 0.1.
 Lower cut off will remove more cells in the further analysis.
 4. `Load_QC_metadata_file` This path defines where to find metadata for grouping your samples (Optional).
 5. `Run_Integration_method` This argument defines the method in Seurat::IntegrateLayers().
 The valid values are "cca", "harmony" and "rpca".
 Default is "cca".
 Should be modified only if you intend to run integration (Optional).